-Luckily, LinkedIn makes it easy to use its targeting feature, but they do offer a warning: Don’t go crazy creating too niche an audience.
-While there is enough to data to segment by to create ultra-specific parameters, getting too narrow can significantly limit your reach.
+LinkedIn’s targeting feature is user-friendly but be aware.
+You must be judicious about how fine you target a segment.
+While there’s enough data available to segment by ultra-specific parameters, getting too narrow can significantly limit your reach.
 Here’s how they suggest using their campaign manager to maximize your marketing power:

-- Use LinkedIn’s Campaign Manager tool to create your campaign.
+- Utilize LinkedIn’s Campaign Manager tool to generate campaigns.

-- Pick an objective.
-This is a feature of LinkedIn’s targeting tool that makes choosing an audience extra easy.
+- Define your objective.
+This feature of LinkedIn’s targeting tool makes choosing an audience extra easy.
 You can opt for awareness, consideration, or conversions, which will influence who you’re targeting.

 - Define your target audience.

-Then there is the Education theme, one of LinkedIn’s many marketing advantages.
-Universities, colleges, and other educational organizations can all be segmented here, but so can specific degrees and programs.
-Layering the aforementioned seniority parameter with a field of study, for example, can find you highly qualified decision makers at universities and institutions.
+Universities, colleges, and other educational organizations can be segmented in addition to specific degrees and programs.
+Combining the seniority parameter with a field of study can render highly targeted decision-makers.

-Regardless of which themes and parameters you use, LinkedIn allows you to save your audience as a template for other campaigns, should you simply want to recreate your audience again or tweak it slightly for A/B testing.
-After you choose your final audience, the LinkedIn campaign manager will suggest specific ad formats, like text, single image, carousel, video, or dynamic.
-We did mention LinkedIn makes this simple, right?
+If you want to replicate your audience again or tweak it slightly for A/B testing, save it as a template for other campaigns.
+Once you’ve identified your target audience, LinkedIn’s campaign manager will suggest ad formats, like text, single image, carousel, video, or dynamic.

-After selecting an audience and running your campaign, you’re able to use the Campaign Manager for demographics reporting so you can see who is responding to your offers.
+After running your campaign, the Campaign Manager can also provide demographics reporting to determine who is responding to your campaign.